 - Transfer Certificate, Migration Certificate (if applicable), Character Certificate

-- PwD certificate (if applicable)
+- PwD certificate or Defence / Ex-Serviceman certificate (if applicable)

 - Valid photo ID proof (Aadhaar / Passport / Voter ID)